muggy8/improbable/have-and-havenot/fm9kS34V.md

 But there was something else that increased my unease today.

-Since I wanted to watch over the aquarium as often as I possiable, I've been reducing how often I went outside to forage or hunt and only in the area near my home.
+Since I wanted to watch over the aquarium as often as possible, I've been reducing how often I went outside to forage or hunt and only in the area near my home.

 I also had to store supplies at home and ate whatever I had on hand.